SoftwareForScience/pulsar-python/docs/fourier.md

 ```

 ## FFT
-The fft_vectorized function is a vectorized, non-recursive version of the Cooley-Tukey FFT
+The `fourier.fft_vectorized` function is a vectorized, non-recursive version of the Cooley-Tukey FFT

-Gives the same result as dft_slow but is many times faster.
+Gives the same result as `fourier.dft_slow` but is many times faster.

-Parameters:
+### Parameters:

 | Parameter | Description |
 | --- | --- |